 The following are some areas, practices, and functions for which teams will be observed and monitored for safety practices and innovation.
 This list is not all-inclusive.
-At events, your peer student safety captains, mentors and safety advisor(s) will observe and report any positive safety practices and opportunities for improvement.
+At events, your peer student safety captains, mentors and Safety Manager(s)/UL Safety Advisors will observe and report any positive safety practices and opportunities for improvement.